 Online classes are popular because:

-- They save time and money – Real estate courses taken online tend to be a lot more affordable than in-person classes.
+• They save time and money.
+Real estate courses taken online tend to be a lot more affordable than in-person classes.
 Plus, you save time traveling since you can do it from the comfort of your own home.
-No need to pay a babysitter, take time off of work, or deal with traffic.
+There is no need to pay a babysitter, take time off of work, or deal with traffic.

 Of course, there are some drawbacks to the online learning experience, such as:

-- They take self-discipline – Online courses allow you to choose when and where you do the coursework, but that can be an obstacle for some people if they lack the self-discipline to actually do the work.
+• They practice self-discipline.
+Online courses allow you to choose when and where you do the coursework, but that can be an obstacle for some people if they lack the self-discipline to actually do the work.
 If you don’t manage your time well, then online classes may not be right for you.

 In-person real estate classes do have some distinct drawbacks, though.
 These include:

-- Additional costs – When you have to travel to a location for a class, then it’s important to think about the costs associated with it.
+• Additional costs: When you have to travel to a location for a class, it’s important to think about the costs associated with it.
 These costs can eat into your budget and take time away from work you could be doing to actually earn money.

 How to Find an Online Real Estate School